-- 1. Log into the IX10 WebUI as a user with full Admin access rights. - 2.
+- 1. Log into the IX15 WebUI as a user with full Admin access rights. - 2.
 On the menu, click System.
 Under Configuration, click Device Configuration.

 - 3. Click Authentication > LDAP > Servers.

 - 4. Add LDAP servers:

 - a.
-For Add server, click \d.
+For Add server, click %

 - b.
 For Hostname, type the hostname or IP address of the LDAP server. - c.
 (Optional) Change the default Port setting to the appropriate port.
-Normally this should be left at the default setting of port 389. - d.
-(Optional) Click + again to add additional LDAP servers. - (Optional) Enable Authoritative to prevent other authentication methods from being used if LDAP authentication fails.
-Other authentication methods will only be used if the LDAP server is unavailable. - 6.
-For TLS connection, select the type of TLS connection used by the server: - Disable TLS: Uses a non-secure TCP connection on the LDAP standard port, 389. - Enable TLS: Uses an SSL/TLS encrypted connection on port 636. - Start TLS: Makes a non-secure TCP connection to the LDAP server on port 389, then sends a request to upgrade the connection to a secure TLS connection.
+Normally this should be left at the default setting of port 389 for non-TLS and 636 for TLS. - d.
+(Optional) Click Yagain to add additional LDAP servers. - 5.
+(Optional) Enable Authoritative to prevent other authentication methods from being used if LDAP authentication fails.
+Other authentication methods will only be used if the LDAP server is unavailable.

+- 6. For TLS connection, select the type of TLS connection used by the server: - Disable TLS: Uses a non-secure TCP connection on the LDAP standard port, 389. - Enable TLS: Uses an SSL/TLS encrypted connection on port 636. - Start TLS: Makes a non-secure TCP connection to the LDAP server on port 389, then sends a request to upgrade the connection to a secure TLS connection.
 This is the preferred method for LDAP. - 7.
 If Enable TLS or Start TLS are selected for TLS connection: - Leave Verify server certificate at the default setting of enabled to verify the server certificate with a known Certificate Authority. - Disable Verify server certificate if the server is using a self-signed certificate. - 8.
 (Optional) For Server login, type a distinguished name (DN) that is used to bind to the LDAP server and search for users, for example cn=user,dc=example,dc=com.
-Leave this field blank if the server allows anonymous connections.

-9. (Optional) For Server password, type the password used to log into the LDAP server.
-Leave this field blank if the server allows anonymous connections.

-- For User search base, type the distinguished name (DN) on the server to search for users.
-This can be the root of the directory tree (for example, dc=example,dc=com) or a sub-tree (for example. ou=People,dc=example,dc=com). - 11.
-(Optional) For Group attribute, type the name of the user attribute that contains the list of IX10 authentication groups that the authenticated user has access to.
-See LDAP user configuration for further information about the group attribute. - 12.
+Leave this field blank if the server allows anonymous connections. - 9.
+(Optional) For Server password, type the password used to log into the LDAP server.
+Leave this field blank if the server allows anonymous connections. - For User search base, type the distinguished name (DN) on the server to search for users.
+This can be the root of the directory tree (for example, dc=example,dc=com) or a sub-tree (for example. ou=People,dc=example,dc=com). - For Login attribute, enter the user attribute containing the login of the authenticated user.
+For example, in the LDAP user configuration, the login attribute is uid.
+If this attribute is not set, the user will be denied access. - 12.
+(Optional) For Group attribute, type the name of the user attribute that contains the list of IX15 authentication groups that the authenticated user has access to.
+See LDAP user configuration for further information about the group attribute. - 13.
 For Timeout, type or select the amount of time in seconds to wait for the LDAP server to respond.
-Allowed value is between 3 and 60 seconds. - 13.
+Allowed value is between 3 and 60 seconds. - 14.
 Add LDAP to the authentication methods: - a.
 Click Authentication > Methods. - b.
-For Add method, click \d.
+For Add method, click % c.

-c.
 Select LDAP for the new method from the Method drop-down.